Strength Training: Planning The Training Block – Part 3

 In this part, I will focus on several topics, among which Horizontal vs vertical planning is one of the most interesting, It is a simple framework that is very helpful in planning and designing workouts.

-Another topic that I will explore into more details is indivisible approach.
-This approach is similar to DUP (Daily Undulating Periodization/Programming), but it is much more powerful framework for inducing variety and preventing boredom in training.
+Another topic that I will explore in more detail is indivisible approach.
+This approach is similar to DUP (Daily Undulating Periodization/Programming), but it is a much more powerful framework for inducing variety and preventing boredom in training.